 Forward-thinking food manufacturers are parting ways with their service providers and are bringing their programs in-house.
 Modern mobile technologies, coupled with advanced services, are making it possible for employers to take back control of their hearing testing programs.

 SHOEBOX Audiometry for Occupational Hearing Testing is a comprehensive solution comprised of iPad-based testing equipment, web-based data management, and a host of optional services, including program management and audiological reviews.
 This solution is enabling employers to end once-per-year testing and adopt a process of testing on a near-daily basis.
 The highly portable nature of the testing equipment means that testing can be moved close to where the employee works their shift.
 And because it is optimized for testing outside of a sound booth, testing can be performed in any quiet location.
 SHOEBOX audiometric testing equipment includes an external Class II microphone used to perform pre-test room scanning to ensure your room meets OSHA-mandated Maximum Permissible Ambient Noise Levels (MPANLs).

 The system’s advanced background noise monitoring ensures that conditions remain favorable throughout the entire test.
 This technology opens the door for testing in more favorable locations such as meeting rooms, offices, and even employee lounges.

-Employee demographics and hearing test records can be set to automatically upload to the secure web portal; users can instantly access all tests and reports through the robust data management platform.
+Employee demographics and hearing test records can be set to upload to the secure web portal automatically; users can instantly access all tests and reports through the robust data management platform.
 SHOEBOX Data Management is a secure, HIPAA-compliant environment for storing and handling patient data and test results.